Jews of Vryburg

 The Immigration Quota Restriction Law:

-Reverend Bernard Wulf, shared with Eve Horwitz his perspectives of growing anti-Semitism in the late 1920s, which culminated in the passing of the Quota Act in May 1930.
+Reverend Bernard Wulf shared with Eve Horwitz (a former Vryburger who moved to Cape Town) his perspectives of growing anti-Semitism in the late 1920s, which culminated in the passing of the Quota Act in May 1930.
 The law was championed by the Minister of Interior D.F.
 Malan.
 Though Wulf was based in Upington, I think it gives us a good sense of the atmosphere in Vryburg.
 It is taken from his amazing Kaplan Centre interview.

 BW: Don't forget it was a time of Depression, a very big proportion of the Afrikaner were the poor whites, life is difficult then you look for scapegoats and the Jew is a scapegoat, in yiddish there is a saying "Ven orem keit cumt arayn in hoyse, der sholem beis geyt aroys" (When poverty come into a house, peace goes out) that's the way we must look at it ..

 This law froze the flow of Jews from Eastern Europe to South Africa and towns like Vryburg.
-One wonders how many Jews may have been spared perishing in the Holocaust.
+One wonders how many Jews may have been spared from the Holocaust.

 After the Great Trek Centennial of 1938 and the outbreak of World War Two, a year later the local Jews faced the Ossewabrandwag.
 Anti Semitism was further exacerbated by South Africa's decision to fight with the Allies against the Nazis.
 In a 2021 book, entitled Hitler's South African Spies, author Evert Kleynhans, discloses that Vryburg was a hotbed of pro-Nazi activity.
 An Israel Times new article notes that the Ossewabrandwag leader, Hans Van Rensburg "worked with German confederates — including an Abwehr German military intelligence recruit named Hans Rooseboom who reported on political intelligence within South Africa.
 After Rooseboom fell out of favor with Van Rensburg, a different German operative took over: Lothar Sittig, code named “Felix.”
 From his base in the town of Vryburg, Sittig established direct two-way radio contact between South Africa and Germany, bypassing the need for a relay station in nearby Mozambique, then a colony of neutral Portugal."
 Five decades later the Afrikaner Weerstands Beweeging (AWB) loomed large in Vryburg.